Skip to content

 Find the Right Contractor

-Look for two things: NRPP certification or NRSB certification.
+Look for two things: professional certification.
 These are the nationally recognized credentials for radon professionals.
 Some states have their own licensing requirements on top of that -- Pennsylvania and New Jersey both do, for example.

 Fair warning: not all contractors are equally thorough.
 Ask these questions before hiring anyone:

-- Are you currently certified?
-(Verify on the NRPP or NRSB directory)
+• Are you currently certified?
+(Verify on a national certification directory)

 We wrote a full breakdown of 8 questions to ask before hiring.
 Worth reading before you call anyone.